ESA-APEx/apex_algorithms/docs/catalogue.md

 ## Service Visibility

 In those cases where the service is not intended to be publicly available, the `properties.visibility` property in the record can be set to `private`.
-This ensures that the service will not be listed in the [APEx Algorithm Services Catalogue](https://algorithm-catalogue.apex.esa.int/).
+This ensures that the service will not be listed in the [APEx Algorithm Catalogue](https://algorithm-catalogue.apex.esa.int/).
 The default value for this property is `public`, meaning that if it is not specified, the service will be visible in the catalogue.

 ## Services Overview